 Beginners or First time scuba diving participants aged 10 and older can go on two shallow (to 40 feet) introductory Discover Scuba dives, each at a different dive site.
 There are no study guides or tests to worry about, we'll teach you what you need to know with a few quick skill lessons before you enter the water, and an instructor will closely supervise your dives.

 Divers Alert Network currently recommends waiting 18 hours after diving before you fly in commercial aircraft.
-You can review the DAN recommendations online at this link -

 You should be able to swim, and it’s very important that you are comfortable in the water.